 Without a doubt, the Thanksgiving holiday is the most hectic travel period of the year.
 It is notorious for transportation delays and leaving travelers hitting a whole lot of travel and traffic snags.
 However, with some careful Thanksgiving travel planning and a bit of foresight, you could alleviate some of the hassles wherever you are heading this Thanksgiving.
+And if you’re really fed up of the travelling stress, I would advise you to take a little look at a service like Jettly.
+Jettly is an app that provides a selection of private flights that could save you all of the usual tribulations of trying to get home for Thanksgiving, and you may find something that you’re truly thankful for this year.
 Irrespective of your travel plans, you will be grateful for these tips on Thanksgiving travel.

 Planning your holiday travel can never be too soon.
 Early in the fall, you will be able to take advantage of plenty of seats and lower ticket prices.
 To access bargains, you can register for sale notifications from Amtrak or your preferred airlines.
 You can also follow your favorites on social media where special notifications could pop up before becoming available to the public in general.
 These are some of the ways to snag travel deals and maximize Atlanta safety.